Smart-Photo-Storage-Project/docs/dev-journal-phase-1/design-decision.md

-# 🧠 Design Decisions – Smart Photo Storage
+# 🧠 Design Decisions [Phase - 1]– Smart Photo Storage

-This document summarize technical considerations and architectural decisions for the Smart Photo Storage project.
+This document summarize technical considerations and architectural decisions for the Smart Photo Storage project on the first phase of development.

 ---